adam-pietrosch/car_service_frontend/README.md

 how to setup:

-run: npm install
-run: npm run dev
+run: npm install, npm run dev